jmcnamara/XlsxWriter/dev/docs/source/workbook.rst

    :raises DuplicateWorksheetName: if a duplicate worksheet name is used.
    :raises InvalidWorksheetName: if an invalid worksheet name is used.
-   :raises ReservedWorksheetName: if a reserved worksheet name is used.

 The ``add_worksheet()`` method adds a new worksheet to a workbook.